No booking fees on the app

 Cambridge North to London Kings Cross train timetable

-From Cambridge North to London Kings Cross, take the fastest train in 56m, typically 1h 1m.
-Daily, 46 trains depart from Cambridge North, with the first at 05:35 and the last at 23:51.
-During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
-Check real-time updates for train times, delays, and cancellations.
-We save you time, effort, and money.
+Journey from Cambridge North to London Kings Cross on the fastest train in 56m, usually 1h 19m.
+Every day, 75 trains leave from Cambridge North, starting at 05:35 and ending at 23:51.
+During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with us.

 | Departs | Arrives | Operator | ||